gezish/Tenacious-_International_Readiness_Program/pre-eval/weekly-team-report-template_Gezahegne.md

 ## 🧰 Tools to support the project delivery and streamline communication

 - GitHub Projects for sprint progress, create issues and confirm deliveries
-- Notion for chatbot flow design and docs
+- Notion for flow design and docs
 - Postman for quick API testing
-- Slackbot for error notifications
+- Slackbot for questions and answers, feedback, notifications